mdulin2/security-blog-updates/README.md

 5) Setup the cronjob
 6) Exit
 ```
+For add and update here is the flow:
+1) Select a url
+2) Select a type of check(either a date or header tag) which was 'd' and 't'.
+3) For date:
+The page will be loaded, then all of the dates on the website will be shown.
+Type in the number that corresponds to the date that matches the blogs most recent post.
+4) For tag(header):
+Select the header tag then select which header(value 1-6) you would like to test against.
+5) If the settings match what you would like, then click 'y'.
+Otherwise, restart the process until a valid check for the site is found.

-Everything that can be done in the interactive can also be done in the CLI.
+<b>Note:</b> Everything that can be done in the interactive can also be done in the CLI and vice-versa.

 ### CLI(usable):
 The CLI has the same exact capabilities as the interactive version, but does it call by call.
 Without any parameters, run.py will check to see if all the blogs have been updated, then send an email to the group.